Lautaro Pastrán

-Lautaro Leonel Pastrán Tello (born 27 June 2002) is an Argentine-Chilean footballer who plays as a winger for Ecuadorian club LDU Quito on loan from Belgrano.
+Lautaro Leonel Pastrán Tello (born 27 June 2002) is an Argentine-Chilean footballer who plays as a winger for Chilean club Colo-Colo on loan from Belgrano.

 Club career

 As a youth player, Pastrán was with Godoy Cruz in his city of birth and switched to River Plate at the age of fourteen.

 In February 2021, he moved to Chile and joined Everton de Viña del Mar, making his professional debut in a Copa Sudamericana match against São Paulo on 5 May.
 In July 2022, he signed his first professional contract.

-In August 2023, he returned to Argentina and joined Belgrano in the top division on a deal until December 2026.
+In August 2023, Pastrán returned to Argentina and joined Belgrano in the top division on a deal until December 2026.
 In the second half of 2024, he was loaned out to Everton until the end of the season with an option to buy.
 In 2025, he moved on loan to Ecuadorian club LDU Quito on a one-year deal with an option to buy.
+The next season, he was loaned out to Colo-Colo.